nxarch/nxarch/CONTRIBUTING.md

 We use semantic versioning and conventional commits to ensure universal/consistent versioning and a readable git history.
-Structured commit message are important to generate our changelog as well.
+Structured commit messages are important to generate our changelog as well.

 ### Commit Message Format